← Back to journal

 Why do I keep getting injured?

 You hurt your shoulder.
 It heals.
 Six months later, you hurt it again.
 Or your back goes every winter.
-Or your knee flares up every time you increase your training.
-Recurring injuries feel like bad luck.
-They are not.
-They are a pattern.
-And patterns have causes.
+Or your knee flares up every time you push your training a little harder.

 Key takeaways

 1. The single strongest predictor of a future injury is a previous injury.
 A 2016 meta-analysis found that prior injury increases the risk of re-injury by two to six times.
-2. Most recurring injuries have an identifiable root cause: doing too much too soon, unaddressed movement restrictions, training through pain, or no communication between practitioners.
-3. When your physiotherapist, strength coach, and recovery team share information, injuries get caught before they become problems.

 Previous injury is the biggest risk factor

 A 2016 meta-analysis in the British Journal of Sports Medicine analysed 44 studies across multiple sports and populations.
-The finding was consistent: a history of previous injury was the strongest predictor of future injury, increasing the risk by two to six times depending on the injury type and location (Green et al., BJSM, 2016).
-Why?
-Because most people return to activity before the underlying problem is fully resolved.
-The pain goes away, but the weakness, the restricted range of motion, or the altered movement pattern remains.
-The body compensates.
-The compensation creates a new vulnerability.
-The cycle continues.
-Our physiotherapist Dr. Amelia explains: "Pain disappearing does not mean the problem is fixed.
-It means the alarm has turned off.
-The structural or movement issue that caused the pain is often still there.
-If you return to full loading without addressing it, the injury will come back."
+The finding was consistent: a history of previous injury was the strongest predictor of future injury, raising the risk by two to six times depending on the type and location (Green et al., 2016).

 The four most common causes